IBM/solsa/README.md

 ```
 The YAML synthesized by SolSA for this example depends on the SolSA
 configuration file used.
 If no configuration file is used, the ingress
-definition is ignored and the CLI outputs a warning message.
+request is ignored and the CLI outputs a warning message.

 Assuming the configuration file provided in the previous section, the YAML
 synthesized when targeting cluster `docker-desktop` is